Don’t have sex, because you will get pregnant and die

 “My GP just said, ‘well you should have had your children earlier…you’re going to find it very difficult now.
 You’re just about to hit 30.
 The optimal time is about 22.”

 This is just not acceptable – no woman should feel judged or ashamed about their reproductive health choices.
+There are a variety of support groups to help women but more is needed.
 They have the right to choose, and must feel empowered with the right education to make those choices.